oconnor0/BeaconRoad/CoreRules.md

 ## Resistance Roll

 * In combat, spend a Reaction to make a resistance roll.
     * TIER! + ATTR! vs attack roll; or controlled, risky, or desperate target number.
 * You **reduce** or **avoid** the effects of the consequence (GM chooses).
     * **Critical:** Clear 1 stress.
     * **Success:** Take 2 stress.
     * **Failure:** Take 4 stress.
     * **Botch:** Take 6 stress.

 ## Armor

 If you have a type of **armor** that applies to the situation, you can mark an armor box to reduce or avoid a consequence, instead of rolling to resist.
+If the armor is relevant to the situation, you may mark an armor box to gain *resistance* to one of the damage types dealt by an attack.

 * *Jonadab would suffer a crushing blow that would deal 30 points of damage and stun him - effectively taking him out of the fight.
-Instead, marking one armor box **negates** the damage dealt and marking a second armor box negates the stun.*
+Instead, marking one armor box grants **kinetic resistance** against that attack (halving the damage taken to 15) and marking a second armor box negates the stun.*

 When an armor box is marked, it can't be used again until it's restored.
 All of your armor is restored when you choose your **load** for the next score.

 ## Death

 There are a couple ways for a PC to die:

+* If a character's hit points are reduced to negative half your maximum hit points, you permanently die.

 * If they suffer level 4 fatal harm and they don't resist it, they die. *Sometimes this is a choice a player wants to make, because they feel like it wouldn't make sense for the character to survive or it seems right for their character to die here.*